 Browse the tabs of the Settings section to learn what else you can set up here.

-On your page you can upload your cover image by choosing a photo, video or a slideshow.
+On your page, you can upload your cover image by choosing a photo, video, or slideshow.

 If you prefer the slideshow, your cover images will change depending on your page activity.